 1. Zest then juice your limes.
 I used about 3 of the limes to yield 1 Tablespoon of zest.
 If you love zest you can zest all the limes.
 For me, the more zest the better!

 2. In a large bowl stir together until well-combined the sweetened condensed milk, about ⅔ of the lime zest (reserving some to sprinkle on the top of the pie), lime juice, tequila and triple sec.
+If you want to amp-up the green of the pie you can add a drop or 2 of green food coloring and continue mixing everything.

 3. In a large bowl or (or Kitchen Aid) whip the heavy cream until it forms soft peaks - about 2 minutes on high speed.